adomi-io/odoo/README.md

 # Development with this container

-You can use this container as a development environment, and debug your code
+You can use this container as a development environment, and debug your code.
+This assumes you have the [PyCharm Odoo](https://plugins.jetbrains.com/plugin/13499-odoo) plugin by Trịnh Anh Ngọc.

+If you dont already have it, consider it, its excellent!

+<details><summary>Use this container as a development environment w/ Breakpoints</summary>
 ## Docker Compose

 Follow the [Docker Compose](#docker-compose) setup.
 This will mount your `./addons`